acaranta/docker-backuper/README.md

                         where to store/restore data, defaults to current path (for BACKUP running inside a container, this parameter isn't used)
+  -r, --restoreinplace  if the backed up container had mounted (bound)
+                        directories on host, should we restore these bindings AND the data in it (overwriting data on host maybe)
 ```

 ### Natively on host, LIST :